-This one of the first bumblebee species to be seen in the Spring.
+Life history: This one of the first bumblebee species to be seen in the Spring.
 By nature it is a ‘Woodland Edge’ species, but has adapted to our human-dominated ecology and is frequently associated with man-made structures.
 In early Spring, sometimes as early as February, usually March-April, the queens begin “nest searching flights”, looking for somewhere to set up home.
-The flights are often along vertical surfaces – along fences, house walls at gutter level, around the eaves; and at bird box entrances, which is unusual amongst bumblebees.
+The flights are often along vertical surfaces such as fences, house walls at gutter level and around the eaves.

 Queens can be enterprising and adaptable in where they choose to set up home.
 Colonies are usually located well above ground level.
 Bird-boxes, containing old bird nests are commonly used.
 Other locations they choose may be holes in trees and places high up in buildings, such as soffit boxes, under roof tiles and at house eaves, using an existing hole to gain access, then walk inside the roof to get to their nest.
 Roof-space colonies sometimes create their nest directly on the back face of a plasterboard ceiling, using the loft insulation to keep the nest snug.
 Other places are also used for nest location, such as in compost heaps; but nests at higher level are more common.